 As a director (usually intrinsic as auditor) there are a great many elements that may be required from the herd that present themselves in audition.
 Character type, vocal skill and stamina, appropriateness to role, physicality, physical ability, emotional integrity, and finally casting against others.
 All are important in achieving the director’s vision (and sometimes can become even as pedantic as just fitting budget…).
 Interestingly, the choices behind certain castings can rest as much upon suitability against another casting choice for another character as it can upon your own skills.

-The director means nothing personal in their final casting.
+The director means nothing personal in their final casting, and by the wayside those who will suffer audition rejection.
 For them it is the OVERALL effect of the casting in line with the artistic vision of a piece of theatre that is at the forefront of the process.
 And the fact is that there are just not enough roles available in any theatrical outing.
 Speaking as a director, I can state categorically that there is no joy in announcing a cast and having to reject performers from roles they have worked so incredibly hard to secure.
 Granted there might be a bias in me: the actor in me empathises entirely and understands the dedication, discipline and effort combined to the preparation of audition material.
 Having spoken with a number of directors and casting directors though, I know I am not alone in feeling empathy when rejecting potential cast members.